 The Volkswagen Golf handles a variety of conditions very well – it’s easy to drive in town, quiet on the motorway and agile enough to be driven quickly on country roads.

 You get a great view out.
 The pillar that runs up the side of the windscreen – so often a blind spot in other cars – has an extra little window that increases your field of vision.
 It’s safe too – as well as getting a five-star Euro NCAP crash-test score in 2012, SE models and above come with automatic emergency braking which will automatically do an emergency stop at slow speeds if you fail to see a car or pedestrian in front of you.

 Driving in town is simple – bicycles and scooters are easy to spot – and the good view out the back makes reverse-parking hassle free.
 Be warned – Golfs in S guise don’t come with front and rear parking sensors as standard, but all others do.
-A rear-view camera is a £265 option, and you can even pay for a system that’ll park the car for you.
+A rear-view camera is an option, and you can even pay for a system that’ll park the car for you.

 Head out onto the motorway and you’ll find the VW Golf is ideal for long journeys.
 It’s quieter than similar cars, the suspension soaks up bumps well and the seats are very comfy.
-You can spend an extra £830 and get adaptive dampers, which let you flick between soft and firm suspension whenever you like – but save the cash because the standard suspension copes well enough in most situations.
+You can spend extra and get adaptive dampers, which let you flick between soft and firm suspension whenever you like – but save the cash because the standard suspension copes well enough in most situations.
 SE models and above come with active cruise control that can hold the car at a steady speed, or brake and accelerate to match the car in front’s speed.
 It’s perfect if you spend lots of your time on busy motorways.

 When it comes to having fun driving on country roads, the Ford Focus and Mazda 3 are better, but the VW Golf’s well-weighted controls, slick six-speed manual gearbox, strong grip levels and sharp steering mean it feels safe even when driven quickly.